Amine-Smahi/BlogCity/README.md

 * Update hes credentials
 * add/edit/delete posts
 * create a profile page
-* Whatch other users posts
+* Watch other users posts

 ## How to run the project
 The steps are very easy you only have to